flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 * `fm.load.dense.matrix`: load a dense matrix from a text file.
 Each line in the text file stores a row of the dense matrix.
 Users need to specify a delimiter and the function assumes "," by default.
 Users can also specify the element type and by default the function assumes floating-point.
 The available element types are "D" for floating-point values, "I" for integers, "L" for logical values.
 Users can also specify the number of columns in the dense matrix.
 If not, the function will try to determine the number of columns itself. e.g., `fm.load.dense.matrix("/mnt/data/matrix.csv", in.mem=TRUE, ele.type="I", delim=",", ncol=10)` loads a dense matrix of integers with 10 columns from a CSV file.
 * `fm.load.dense.matrix.bin`: load a dense matrix from a binary file.
 The binary file can store data in row-major or column-major order.
 In this function, users have to specify all information of the dense matrix, such as the number of rows, the number of columns, the element type and the data layout (row-major or column-major). e.g., `fm.load.dense.matrix.bin("/mnt/data/matrix.bin", in.mem=TRUE, nrow=1000, ncol=10, byrow=FALSE, ele.type="I")` loads a dense matrix of integers with 1000 rows and 10 columns, stored in column-major order.
-* `fm.load.sparse.matrix`:

-FlashR also provides functions to access vectors and matrices from the filesystem.

-* `fm.read.obj`: Read a FlashR object (vector/matrix) from a Linux file.
-* `fm.write.obj`: Write a FlashR object (vector/matrix) to a Linux file.
+* `fm.load.sparse.matrix`: load a sparse matrix in the FlashMatrix format from the Linux filesystem.
+The sparse matrix has to be formatted in advance.
+For a symmetric matrix, users only need to specify the sparse matrix file and the index file of the sparse matrix.
+For an asymmetric matrix, users need to specify four files: the sparse matrix file, the index file of the sparse matrix, the transpose of the sparse matrix, the index file for the transpose of the sparse matrix.

 ## Interact with native R

 FlashR also provides functions to interact with the original R system.

-* `fm.as.vector`: convert an R vector to a FlashR vector.
+* `fm.as.vector`: convert an R vector/matrix and a FlashR matrix to a FlashR vector.
+The current implementation only supports converting from a one-column FlashR matrix to a FlashR vector.
-* `fm.as.matrix`: convert an R matrix to a FlashR matrix.
+* `fm.as.matrix`: convert an R vector/matrix and a FlashR vector to a FlashR matrix.
+A vector is converted into a one-column matrix.
 * `fm.as.factor`:
 * `as.vector`: convert a FlashR vector to a R vector.
 * `as.matrix`: convert a FlashR matrix to a R matrix.